Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Tutorial.md

 ## Chapter 3: Breadth of Fresh Neighbors

-How does Facebook or LinkedIn know what friends to reccomend to you?
+How does Facebook or LinkedIn know what friends to recommend to you?
 They look at who your friends are friends with, and who their friends are friends with, and so on

 ![two friends](https://media1.giphy.com/media/r73emnWNwTWRq/giphy.gif)